MichaelJTR/ecommerce/README.md

 **How to use**
 > 1. Clone repository on your machine
 > 2. Run npm i in order to retrieve necessary dependencies
+> 3. Run ng serve
-> 3. Run npm start to start app on browser
+> 4. Run npm start to start app on browser